atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 In the conclusion of this speech, the two Miss Lumleys most cordially joined, and declared that they never saw two girls who knew less of life than the, Miss Selbys.

-"How they stared!" said miss Lumley----thought they would have dfe^ voured me with their eager eyesr —
-When Sir Thomas or rhylady called me Miss, they started almost out of their chairs, as if they had never heard the word in their lives."
+"How they stared!" said Miss Lumley -- thought they would have devoured me with their eager eyes When Sir Thomas or my lady called me Miss, they started almost out of their chairs, as if they had never heard the word in their lives."

-*
-I suppose their father and mothet never address them by that title, " added
-[66]
-l added miss Harriot; it would, in
-I ti I ^ ^
-I deed, be very odd if they should; for j I am Sure their appearance would not
-I gain it from anybody.
+"I suppose their father and mother never address them by that title," [66] added Miss Harriot; "it would, indeed, be very odd if they should; for I am Sure their appearance would not I gain it from anybody.
 I never Saw i i two more ordinary girls --handsome,
 I indeed!"
-i; 1
-! •
-*
-I
-ill ■ ■,.

 'Well, well, " cried Sir Thomas,
-** 1

 ij whether they are handsome or not, i
 I Since that word Seems to offend you